digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Looking at the above output, you will notice that the `github-message-dumper` service endpoint is using the internal domain of the cluster - `svc.cluster.local`.
 Also, only HTTP is enabled for the service in question.

-Next, you will configure Knative Eventing to respond to GitHub events, and finally trigger the Tekton CI/CD pipeline.
+Next, you will configure Knative Eventing to listen for GitHub events, and trigger the sample Tekton CI/CD pipeline used in this tutorial.

 ## Step 6 - Configuring Knative Eventing